Nevada Personal Injury Laws and Settlements

 Modified Comparative Fault

 Here’s an example to illustrate this concept: Imagine you’re walking to work when a driver hits you.
 At the time, you were crossing the street against the traffic signal.
-The total damages resulting from the accident amount to $10,000, but the jury determines that you were 40 percent responsible while the driver was 60 percent at fault.
+The total damages resulting from the accident amount to $10,000, but the jury determines that you were 40 percent responsible and the driver 60 percent at fault.

 According to Nevada’s modified comparative fault rule, you would be entitled to collect $6,000 from the driver as compensation for your injuries.
 This figure represents the $10,000 total, minus $4,000 (40 percent), which reflects the portion of fault assigned to you.

-Damages Caps
+Nevada Damages Caps

 Nevada caps “non-economic damages” in medical malpractice cases at $350,000, which is a very low amount.
-Non-economic damages includes things like pain and suffering, which is always a very big part of any damage award.
+Non-economic damages include things like pain and suffering, which is always a very big part of any damage award.
 This cap does not affect “economic” damages like medical bills and lost wages, and it does not affect any other kind of personal injury case, just those stemming from medical errors.

 Why the ridiculous pain and suffering cap in Nevada?
 The conventional wisdom that got the bill past the Nevada legislature was that high malpractice verdicts deterred doctors from practicing in Nevada.
 But it now appears that strict licensing requirements and the Nevada Board of Medical Examiners for overzealous regulation were the real obstacles.
 Nevada’s high standards for medical licensure, including three years of postgraduate training, are seen as barriers, especially when compared to other states with lower requirements.
-Additionally, the state’s reluctance to engage in licensing reciprocity agreements and the Board’s discretionary use of licensure by endorsement complicates the recruitment of new doctors.
+Additionally, the state’s reluctance to enter into licensing reciprocity agreements and the Board’s discretionary use of licensure by endorsement complicate the recruitment of new doctors.
 So victims do not get a fair shot at justice to keep doctors in Nevada yet the state is still struggling to keep doctors.

 Nevada Dog Bite Injury Law